Similarities/HHG_Gaussian_raytracing/README.md

 w0 for gaussian beams, Denting depth of a plasma surface, scaling laws.

-Python 3.6 ... mathematical details will follow sooon
+Python 3.6 ... mathematical details will follow if someone is asking for it ;)